mateuszskoczek/CDLDownloader/README.md

 ## Attribution

-You can copy this repository and create your own version of the app freely.
-However, it would be nice if you included URL to this repository in the description to your repository or in README file.
+This project is open source on MIT License, so you can just copy and upload again to your repository.
+But according to the license, you must include information about the original author.
+You can find license <a href="https://repos.mateuszskoczek.com/MateuszSkoczek/CDLDownloader/src/branch/main/LICENSE">here</a>.

+However, the preferred way to contribute would be to propose improvements in a pull request, through issues, or through other means of communication as project is still maintained.

 **Other sources:**